toroO4/dream11TeamSummarizer/README.md

 - The improved detection looks for C/VC markers near player names
 - If still not working, you can see debug info in backend terminal

+#### CORS Errors in Production
+- Ensure `FRONTEND_URL` environment variable is set correctly in Vercel
+- Check that the URL matches your actual deployment domain

+#### API Key Errors in Production
+- Verify all environment variables are set in Vercel dashboard
+- Check Vercel function logs for specific error messages
+- Ensure API keys are valid and have sufficient credits

+#### Database Connection Issues
+- Verify Supabase URL and anon key are correct
+- Check if database schema has been applied
+- Test database connection locally first

 ### Development Mode

 For development with auto-reload: